YourOnly-One/content/content/way/en-ph/blog/posts/2016/20160903-sabbath-commandment.md

 +++
-title = "Today's Meditation: The Sabbath Commandment" description = "Sabbath Day.
+title = "Today's meditation: The Sabbath commandment" description = "Sabbath Day.
 Did we truly rested on the Sabbath these past months?
 Or was it all just another ritual?"  # For Schema.org; OpenGraph; Twitter Cards

 publishdate = 2016-09-03T12:38:24+08:00                          # manually adjust to local timezone